This copycat recipe for Panera autumn squash soup is so delicious, that it will be on rotation all year long!

 - 1 teaspoon curry powder

 - ½ teaspoon cinnamon

 - salt and pepper to taste

-Add pumpkin, apple juice, half-and-half and vegetable broth.
+- In a large stock pot, add roasted squash, pumpkin, apple juice, and vegetable broth.

-Add honey, curry, cinnamon, salt and pepper and heat through about 10-15 minutes at a low simmer.
+- Add curry, cinnamon, salt and pepper and heat through, about 10-15 minutes at a low simmer.

 Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.

 ©I Don't Have Time For That.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.